vodinhtao/rails/README.md

 ## Getting Started

-1. Install Rails at the command prompt if you haven't yet:
+1. Install Rails at the command prompt by root permission if you haven't yet:

+        $ sudo -s
         $ gem install rails

 2. At the command prompt, create a new Rails application: